Artenes/rocketseat-bootcamp-meetapp/README.md

 In the end all 3 apps must be up and running ready to be used.

+You can create an user to start using the app, but by running the seed mentioned above you can login in the app with one of these 3 emails: `monique@email.com`, `diego@email.com` or `sereny@email.com`.
+The password for them is `secret`.

 ## Contributing

 Contributions are welcome, even though this was made only for learning purposes.